Chart Color Schemes

 Armadale faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 10.8%, significantly lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 7.8%, followed by postgraduate qualifications (1.9%) and graduate diplomas (1.1%).
-Trade and technical skills are prevalent, with 41.2% of residents aged 15+ holding vocational credentials - advanced diplomas (8.9%) and certificates (32.3%).
+The area's university qualification rate is 10.8%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 7.8%, followed by postgraduate qualifications (1.9%) and graduate diplomas (1.1%).
+Vocational credentials are prevalent, with 41.2% of residents aged 15+ holding them, including advanced diplomas (8.9%) and certificates (32.3%).

 Frequently Asked Questions - Education